ccyanxyz/wiliwili/README.md

 # Wiliwili

 A simple UGC video site like bilibili with ERC20 token incentive.
-Note that this is just a semi-finished course project and there are still a lot design problems in the mechanism and code, so don't be serious :)
+Note that this is just a semi-finished course project and there are still a lot of problems in the incentive mechanism design and code implementation, so don't be serious :)

 If you want to see how it looks: